YiChingLLin/YiChingLLin.github.io/projects.md

 Team project in university.
 Responsible for data preprocessing and database management.

 ### Design and Develop an APP for Heat Index Warning under High Temperature

-Sponsored by Ministry of Science and Technology College Student Research Award (2019)
+Awarded the Ministry of Science and Technology College Student Research Grant (2019)